Sunday, June 6, 2010

 Tomato Chocolate Cake

 Rose Levy Beranbaum's Heavenly Cakes is easily one of my favorite books - the photos are mouth watering and the recipes are straight forward and very detailed.
-So, of course, I was going to choose one of the delicous recipes to celebrate my husband's birthday.
+So, of course, I was going to choose one of the delicious recipes to celebrate my husband's birthday.

 My husband's favorite cake is chocolate with raspberry filling and covered in chocolate icing.
 He is not a huge fan of tomatoes.
-So when I read her "Tomato Chooclate Cake with Mystery Ganache" I turned the page almost immediately - seriously tomatoes and chocolate??
+So when I read her "Tomato Chocolate Cake with Mystery Ganache" I turned the page almost immediately - seriously tomatoes and chocolate??
 Sounded almost healthy and I am NOT a believer in healthy birthday cakes!

 The thing that made me turn back was the picture.
 It looked delicious and fun and, oh did I mention, delicious.
 I decided to take a chance (of course, I wasn't going to tell anyone that I was putting tomato soup in it).

 It is easy to prepare, easy to decorate and yes, delicious.
 It is very chocolatey, light yet deep in flavour and the presentation is whimsical yet sophisticated.